barbazul/1kfa/mod_guide_campaigns.md

 re-imagined or its inheritor is revealed.
 All the PCs now have a chance to heal their wounds.

-For every wound healed, give yourself another point in the *Good Bank*.
+For every wound healed, gain another *Journey point*.

 # 30-hour Campaign